amoury/hyperledger-assignment/README.md

 # Hyperledger assignment - Upgrad

+**Please Note** - To get a full experience of this Readme, you can use any markdown viewer or checkout this repository - https://github.com/amoury/hyperledger-assignment

 ## Steps to test the code on composer playground -

 1. Copy paste all the code from each of the files to the relevant files on the playground, then click on **Deploy Changes** button at the bottom.